 The note says "Patient has a history of hypertension."
 The patient does not have a history of hypertension.
 The audio never contained the word.
 The language model is pattern-matching the patient's demographic profile against typical chart patterns and inserting what it thinks belongs there.

 The reason this is the worst category is because the lie sounds completely normal.
 A reviewer skimming for accuracy will read past it.
 The reader has to actively distrust the history section to catch this one.
-My rule: never trust a "history of" line in an AI-generated note unless I can point to where the patient said it.
+My rule: never trust a "history of" line in an AI-generated note unless you can point to where the patient said it.
 Spot-check against intake forms and prior visits.
 Always.
+(In a grounded pipeline, that check is automatic — every "history of" sentence carries a pointer back to the transcript line that supports it, and if no such line exists, the sentence never gets written.)

 4. Pronoun drift